Eve-ning/Jio/README.md

 Inspired by the Forest & Gather Application:
 - Pomodoro timer system.
 - Focus session with their friends.
-- Integrated Chat and Voice Chat
+- Integrated Chat and Voice Chat.
-- Currency system in Jio incentivises them to focus on other tasks instead of playing with their phones.
+- Currency system in Jio.

 # Settings